What is the Health Data Oversight Committee (HDOC)?

 - Generates a claim or bill for services provided OR;

 - Is used for operations, financial management, population health activities, or quality metrics.

 is any derivation of source Health Data irrespective of how trivial or complex the derivations may be.

 We also seek to clarify one possible area of ambiguity – clinical trials.

 For purposes of these guidelines, research data created exclusively for a sponsored clinical research study pursuant to Institutional Review Board (IRB) approval and collected pursuant to a patient authorization or consent that is approved by the IRB is not Health Data.
 Disclosure of such research data to the sponsor would be governed by law and existing UC policy, not these guidelines.
 However, instances of such data that are contained in the medical record (in whatever form) are Health Data within the scope of this governance framework and require HDOC review and approval.

 In addition, clinical trial data that is considered excluded from the Health Data definition and out of scope is limited only to the data acquired as part of the IRB‐specified clinical trial.
 Any other Health Data associated with the subjects participating in that clinical trial will be considered Health Data as defined above.
 Research data that is generated pursuant to a protocol that is exempt or excluded from full IRB review, or involves a waiver of authorization, will be considered Health Data and within scope of this governance framework.

 How do I request HDOC review and approval?

-Complete this form (link to enclosed document) and submit to the HDOC Committee Chair, Dr. Hogarth – firstname.lastname@example.org
+Complete this form.
+If you have any questions, please contact the HDOC Committee Chair, Dr. Hogarth – firstname.lastname@example.org

 How long does it take?